harrisoncramer/gitlab.nvim/README.md

     jump_to_reviewer = "m", -- Jump to the location in the reviewer window edit_comment = "e", -- Edit comment
     delete_comment = "dd", -- Delete comment
-    reply = "r", -- Reply to comment toggle_node = "t", -- Opens or closes the discussion
-    add_emoji = "Ea" -- Add an emoji to the note/comment
+    refresh_data = "a", -- Refreshes the data in the view by hitting Gitlab's APIs again reply = "r", -- Reply to comment toggle_node = "t", -- Opens or closes the discussion add_emoji = "Ea" -- Add an emoji to the note/comment